 Communicating an EVP to retain talent

-Having an internal communications plan that authentically engages employees across the board is a business requirement key to the performance of the business, because trying to communicate an EVP, before it’s properly embedded in your company culture will fail.
+Having an internal communications plan that authentically engages employees across the board is a business requirement key to the performance of the business.
+Trying to communicate an EVP, before it’s properly embedded in your company culture will fail.

 Engaging employees through powerful internal communication creates an emotional connection between talent and organisation.
 Indeed, companies with effective internal communication experience 50% less employee turnover than those without.